apache/arrow/r/README.md

   select(name, height_in, mass_lbs)
 ```

-The `arrow` package uses lazy evaluation. `result` is an object with
+The `arrow` package uses lazy evaluation to delay computation until the
-class `arrow_dplyr_query` which represents the computations to be
+result is required. `result` is an object with class `arrow_dplyr_query`
-performed.
+which represents the computations to be performed:

 ``` r
 result